 After your A/B test

 Although there are multiple metrics to look at in an A/B test report.
-It’s important to only focus on those that make sense to your goal.
-For instance, if your goal is to achieve a high conversion rate, then it’s a no brainer to look at CVR (conversion rate ).
-On the other hand, if you’re looking to gain more engagement, then you should be looking at impressions and clicks.
-Remember, focus on your goals!
+It’s important to only focus on those that make sense to the goal.
+For instance, if the goal is to achieve a high conversion rate, then it’s a no brainer to look at CVR (conversion rate).
+On the other hand, if increasing engagement is the main issue, then impressions and clicks are the appropriate metrics.
+Remember, focus on goals!

 10. Next steps

-Remember, A/B testing is one of the many powerful ways to collect information from our customers.
-It helps us make better decisions and to also provide more relevant content to our viewers.
-Keep in mind that performing a single A/B testing will not seal the deal.
-You should always make it a habit as a marketer to consistently perform these tests so that you’re able to optimise your marketing creatives.
+Remember, A/B testing is one of the many powerful ways to collect information from customers.
+It helps marketers make better decisions and also helps provide more relevant content to viewers.
+Keep in mind that performing a single A/B test is typically insufficient.
+Consistently performing these tests and optimising content based on the data is the right way to go.

-If you’re interested and ready to improve your creative performance through A/B testing, you can drop us a note at [email protected].
-We’re more than excited to assist in your brand growth!
+If you’re interested and ready to improve your creative performance through A/B testing, you can drop us a note at firstname.lastname@example.org.
+We’re more than excited to help your brand grow!